Taspol/Taspol/README.md

 Decide UX/UI of application that help seller to manage stock efficiently.
 (Decide by using Figma)
 ### 3. Frontend Dev
 #### Restaurant Reservation Web
-Making Reservation of the Restaurant reservation page in the Web
+Making the Restaurant reservation Web with myfriends

 ## 🧩 Badges 👇